Who We Are

 Planting trees for bees at Neve’s Hill, Menston February 2020.
 See our leaflet.

-See our plans for a Jam & Jelly Hedge in Menston!
+See our completed Jam & Jelly Hedge in Menston!

 We are increasingly becoming aware of our swelling carbon emissions and the disastrous effect this is having on the Planet.
 Add to that the loss of plant and animal species as more and more habitats are destroyed and the earth warms up.
 Now, however, the solution that trees can save us, is in fact far truer than we realised.
 It is now understood that woodland is a highly complex organism, where trees not only fix carbon by growing, but also forge intricate networks with fungi allowing communication through the plants, and actually enabling much more carbon to be stored in the soil as the woodland develops.

 Did you know that a single tree can absorb up to 48 pounds of carbon dioxide in a year?

 - Set an aim to plant 1016 trees by 2021 (one for every 2 households in Menston)

 - Asked people to pledge to plant a tree in their gardens

 - Initiated a tree-ometer to count the number of trees planted in the village (we are hoping to display this in the library)